 Biofibre hair implant is an entirely synthetic alternative to human hair, which is implanted into the scalp of the patient just like transplanted hair grafts.
 Although they were first developed in the 1970s, their poor usage and lack of compatibility led to a ban by the FDA in 1983.

-Made of polyamide material, the Biofibre of today is meant to mimic the structure and texture of natural hair.
-According to the manufacturer, these Biofibres look similar to natural hair and come in different sizes (15, 30, and 45 cm) for the following hair types:
+Made of polyamide, the Biofibre of today is meant to mimic the structure and texture of natural hair.
+According to its manufacturer, these Biofibres look similar to natural hair and come in different sizes (15, 30, and 45 cm) for the following hair types:

 Since these fibres are claimed to be biocompatible, they can be safely transplanted into the scalp.
-It has CE medical certification, which means that it meets the “safety health and environmental protection requirements” of the European Union.
+They have CE medical certification, which means that they meet the “safety health and environmental protection requirements” of the European Union.

 This product is recommended to those people who want to see immediate results since the length of the hair is pre-selected.
 In addition, it is considered a treatment option for those who have a very weak donor area, making them unsuitable for a hair transplant.